AnthonyWeathersby99/Operating_Systems_351_Project-1/README.md

 In terminal, input "./shell"

 For Part 2:
-In terminal, input "time ./serial input.txt" for the serial fetcher In terminal, input "time ./parallel input.txt" for the parallel fetcher
+In terminal, input  "time "./serial input.txt"     for the serial fetcher,  this will output 5 json files called serialfile#.json
+In terminal, input  "time "./parallel input.txt"   for the parallel fetcher this will output 5 json files called parallelfile#.json

 Execution Times for Both Fetchers: